Tracardi/argocd/INSTALLATION.md

       loggingLevel: "INFO"  # Logging level for TMS
     service:
       port: 8383  # Port for the TMS service
-      name: be-fa-tms-svc  # The name of the TMS service
+      name: api-tms-svc  # The name of the TMS service
 ```

 ### Explanation of Fields